 - Applicant tracking system (ATS): Applicant Tracking System is a tool used by companies in the recruiting process.
 Examples of its functions include centralizing applicant data, sorting out candidates based on selected criteria, etc.

-- Benefits: Employee benefits are a form of compensation (aside from salary) come with a position given to by employers to employees.
+- Benefits: Employee benefits are a form of compensation (aside from salary) that comes with a position given by employers to employees.
 Examples of benefits are health insurance, gym, and vacation.

 - Candidate: A candidate is an individual who applies and is being considered for a particular job position.

 - Candidate experience: The candidate experience is the candidate's perception of an employer, based on their overall experience during the recruiting process.
-This experience includes all form of communication and points of contact during the application process, interview process, and onboarding.
+This experience includes all forms of communication and points of contact during the application process, interview process, and onboarding.
 Utilizing 360 feedback tools can significantly enhance the candidate experience.

 - Candidate portal: This is a virtual system provided by the company where applicants can apply for positions by submitting their cover letters, resumes, and other information.